Abhishek-kanaujia/DATA-ANALYST-PORTFOLIO/Customer Churn Analysis & Prediction/README.md

 - **Total Churn:** Count of churned customers (based on the Churn Status column).
 - **Churn Rate:** The percentage of churned customers relative to the total customer base.

-#### Churn Prediction Dashboard:
-A separate dashboard is created to visualize the predictions for churn:
-- **Predicted Churners:** A count of customers predicted to churn based on machine learning models (using the Predictions table).
-- **Predicted Churn Rate:** A title that dynamically updates to reflect the count of predicted churners.

 ### 4. **Machine Learning for Churn Prediction**

 #### Model Building: